What is a Herbal Medicine?

 Training for Medical Herbalists

-Karin is a member of the National Institute of Medical Herbalists (NIMH) which is the United Kingdom’s leading professional body representing herbal practitioners.
+Susan is a member of the National Institute of Medical Herbalists (NIMH) which is the United Kingdom’s leading professional body representing herbal practitioners.
 The institute carries out a range of activities that help ensure NIMH members offer the highest standards of herbal medicine practice.
+Susan is also a member of the United Register of Herbal Practitioners and is fully insured under Balens Specialist Insurance Brokers.